vironix-health/CKD-ZD-project/README.md

 The CSV and Excel files can be viewed and manipulated using standard data processing tools such as Microsoft Excel, Python (pandas library), or R.

-To execute analyses in the Jupyter Notebooks, it is necessary to have Jupyter installed, along with Python and the necessary libraries (pandas, numpy, os, google-cloud-bigquery, xgboost, seaborn, matplotlib, sklearn).
-With the prerequisites installed Jupyter Notebook can be launched from the project directory, and the eGFR.ipynb, featuresID.ipynb, mimic_iv_extract.ipynb, mimic_iv_ovrvw.ipynb, and mimic_iv_ckd_ovrvw.ipynb scripts can be executed.
+To execute analyses in the Jupyter Notebooks, it is necessary to have Jupyter installed, along with Python and the necessary libraries (pandas, numpy, os, google-cloud-bigquery, xgboost, statsmodels, seaborn, matplotlib, sklearn).
+With the prerequisites installed Jupyter Notebook can be launched from the project directory, and the eGFR.ipynb, ANOVA.ipynb, featuresID.ipynb, mimic_iv_extract.ipynb, mimic_iv_ovrvw.ipynb, and mimic_iv_ckd_ovrvw.ipynb scripts can be executed.

 # Contributors